-Well it’s that wonderful time of year again, a time where we come together and get stuck into the eggnog, or beer where I’m from, and replay all the festive classics from Home Alone to Elves, and maybe even a cheeky Lethal Weapon.
+Well it’s that most wonderful time of year again, a time where we come together and get stuck into the eggnog, or beer where I’m from, and replay all the festive classics from Home Alone to Elves, and maybe even a cheeky Lethal Weapon.
 Sitting somewhere on the naughty end of that list is Silent Night, Deadly Night 2.
 That’s right, don’t even bother with the first one, just skip straight to dessert.
 Mmm Christmas pudding.
 Don’t worry though, director Lee Harry has you covered, as almost half of the 88 minute run time is lifted straight from the slightly more serious original, Silent Night, Deadly Night.
 What you’ve got here is a bargain – two, low budget, holiday horrors for the price of one!
 Taking the classic seasonal slasher trope of a deranged guy dressed as Santa Claus, this sequel grabs all the action scenes from its predecessor and stuffs them in a stocking beside some freshly shot goodies.

 It’s a bit strange to talk about the plot of 2 when it is basically just the original condensed, with extra mayhem tacked to the end.
 Mr Harry – who is not just the director, but writer and editor as well – along with co-writer/associate producer Joseph H Earle, have turned out a fantastic tale here.
 It’s part rip-off, part sequel, and totally outrageous.
 The events of the first movie are twisted into a series of flashbacks as Ricky Caldwell, the now adult brother of the original’s protagonist Billy, sits in a cell gleefully recounting his tortured past.
 Eric Freeman’s eyebrows as Ricky, and the reactions of James Newman, as the psychiatrist interviewing him, make this movie even more fun than the first.